Query the database

 print(f"Query counters: {summary.counters}.")

 Do not hardcode or concatenate parameters directly into queries.
-Instead, always use placeholders and specify the Cypher parameters as keyword arguments or in a dictionary, as shown in the previous examples.
+Instead, always use placeholders and specify the Cypher parameters, as shown in the previous examples.
 This is for:

 -